-Before access is provided to any written or verbal personal health information contained in a record of personal health information, the client/patient/resident must provide proof of identification by presenting of two pieces of identification, e.g. a driver's license or photo identification and MCP card (when in person).
+Before providing access to any written or verbal personal health information contained in a record of personal health information, the client/patient/resident must provide proof of identification.
+This includes presentation of two pieces of identification, e.g. a driver's license or photo identification and MCP card (when in person).
 Alternatively, when receiving and processing requests by telephone, verification of the telephone number and returning the call to the client/patient/resident may serve as one means of proof of identity in addition to requesting other identifying information from the client/patient/resident such as his/her date of birth and MCP number.
 Please also refer to section D of this policy titled Accepting Written and Verbal/Telephone Requests.

-vii) Where Information is Located in Other Records or Record Does Not Exist
+vii) Where Information is Located in Other Records or Record Does Not Exist access by redacting (see definitions) all additional information from the record prior to providing access.

-Employees may provide personal health information to an individual from a record that is not a record dedicated primarily to personal health information about the individual who is requesting access by removing or redacting (see definitions) all additional information from the record prior to providing access.
-The Regional Manager information Access and Privacy must be consulted in these instances.
+Employees may provide personal health information to an individual from a record that is not a record dedicated primarily to personal health information about the individual who is requesting viii) Documentation

-If reasonable efforts have taken place to locate a requested record and it cannot be located or does not exist, the employee who is responding to the request must inform the individual in writing.
+If reasonable efforts have taken place to locate a requested record and it is not located or does not exist, the employee who is responding to the request must inform the individual in writing.
 The manager/leader and Regional Manager, Information Access and Privacy or designate must be informed of this fact.